Robustness of competing climatic states: Summary and conclusions

 At present, TheDiaTo allows to perform a thermodynamic analysis of the atmosphere only.
 However, in principle, it is possible to establish a Lorenz energy cycle also for energy exchanges and transformations within the ocean~\citep{Storch2013}.
 As high resolution coupled models now allow for resolutions that are consistent with explicitly resolved mesoscale ocean eddies, a successive development would be creating a set of diagnostics that include the dynamics and thermodynamics of the oceans specifically, and it is left for future work.

 {\it Acknowledgements.}

 We are grateful to Nicolas Roguet, Anar Artan, Antoine Vandendriessche, Antoine Branca and Mathieu Fanetti for running some of the MITgcm simulations.
+We thank anonymous reviewers for very useful remarks that helped in improving the manuscript.
 The computations were performed on the Baobab cluster at University of Geneva.
 C.~R., C.~V., J.~K. and M.~B. acknowledge the financial support from the Swiss National Science Foundation (Sinergia Project CRSII5\_180253).
 V.~Lembo was supported by the Collaborative Research Centre TRR181 `Energy Transfers in Atmosphere and Ocean' funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project No. 274762653.
 V. Lucarini acknowleges the support provided by the Horizon 2020 project TiPES (grant no. 820970).

 \datastatement The datasets generated during the current study are available from the corresponding author upon request.

 [A] \appendixtitle{Main equations used in TheDiaTo}

 The goal of this Appendix is to remind the reader how to calculate the main quantities discussed in this paper and to describe approximations/adaptations used to apply TheDiaTo on MITgcm outputs.
 We use (as much as possible) the same notation as~\citet{lembo_2019}, where the reader can find all the details for the derivation of the equations reported here.